 Provide an individual on call 24 hours a day for emergency maintenance of Airport Hazard Lighting and Barricades.
-Inform the Airport Safety Dispatcher, telephone 907-266-2415 or 907-266-2575, of the individual's name and telephone number.
-The Contractor shall provide an on-site response within 30 minutes of receiving notice from the Airport Safety Dispatcher or Airport Operations.
+Inform the Airport Communications Center, telephone 907-266-2415 or 907-266-2575, of the individual's name and telephone number.
+The Contractor shall provide an on-site response within 30 minutes of receiving notice from the Airport Communications Center or Airport Operations.
 Upon failure of the designated individual to be available to receive notice or of the Contractor to respond accordingly.

-Airport Safety or Airport Operations has authority to remedy the emergency and to collect the cost from any monies due or to become due to the Contractor.
+Airport Operations, Safety and Security (OSS) has authority to remedy the emergency and to collect the cost from any monies due or to become due the Contractor.

-All labor, materials, equipment, replacement parts, batteries, tools, and other items necessary to maintain the barriers, flags, and lights are subsidiary to the contract and no separate payment will be made.
+All labor, materials, equipment, replacement parts, batteries, tools and other items necessary to maintain the barriers, flags, and lights are subsidiary to the contract and no separate payment will be made.